fltt/make4java/README.md

 I've tested the native code only in Linux and FreeBSD, however adding more architectures should be trivial using Autoconf.

-For a list of supported options / environment variables run:
+For a list of supported options and environment variables affecting the build process run:

 ```
 configure --help